jesuscc1993/python-scripts/file-renamers/README.md

 ## Description

-Python script that iterates folder items and renames them sequentially.
+Iterates folder items and renames them sequentially.
 Useful to get consecutively named items when some are missing (e.g. 1,2,6 > 1,2,3).

 ## Running